PluralKit/PluralKit/docs/content/api/dispatch.md

 # Dispatch Webhooks

 Dispatch webhooks are a way to get notified when you update your system information on PluralKit.
-It can be used for integrations where you want to perform some action when you run a bot command on Discord, but also don't want to (or can't) set up a Discord bot to listem to messages.
+It can be used for integrations where you want to perform some action when you run a bot command on Discord, but also don't want to (or can't) set up a Discord bot to listen to messages.

 You will need a publicly-accessible webserver that can receive and process JSON-formatted POST requests.